Ohnstokk3/video-editor-/README.md

 video editor ,using jetpack compose kotlin and exoplayer.
 The video editing is done using Media3 Transformer.
-Allowing you to set where you want the vedio to start and end. feature to expect are bellow
+Allowing you to set where you want the vidio to start and end. feature to expect are bellow

 The ability to apply filters
 Importing: The ability for user to import video footage